gamerYazilimci45/Anka/README.md

 > [!WARNING]
-> This project is using "GNU GENERAL PUBLIC LICENSE"!
+> This project is using "GNU GENERAL PUBLIC LICENSE V3"!